-In addition to the already enacted European General Data Protection Regulation, or GDPR, there are a number of new privacy regulations that are expected to come into effect in 2020.
-Last year California passed the California Consumer Privacy Act, which imposes new obligations on businesses that handle the personal information of California residents.
-The obligations imposed on Rubicon Project remain unclear due to ambiguities in the drafting.
-The ambiguities and resulting impact on our business will need to be resolved over time.
+In addition to GDPR, there are a number of new privacy regulations that are expected to come into effect in 2020.
+Last year, California passed the California Consumer Privacy Act, which imposes new obligations on businesses that handle the personal information of California residents.
+The obligations imposed on the Company remain unclear due to ambiguities in the drafting.
+These ambiguities and resulting impact on our business will need to be resolved over time.
 In addition, other privacy bills have been introduced at both the state and federal level.
 Certain international territories are also imposing new or expanded privacy obligations, including Brazil.
 In the coming years, we expect further consumer privacy regulation worldwide.

-In Europe, data protection authorities have started to clarify certain requirements under the GDPR, but uncertainty remains.
-Until prevailing compliance practices standardize, the impact of the GDPR on our business and, consequently, our European revenue could fluctuate from quarter to quarter.
+Until prevailing compliance practices standardize, the impact of the GDPR and other privacy regulations on our business and, consequently, our revenue could be negatively impacted.